Home North AmericaDiscover Baffin Island: Canada’s Largest Island

 One of the most remarkable features of Baffin Island is Auyuittuq National Park, located on the island’s Cumberland Peninsula.
 The park’s name means “land that never melts” in Inuktitut, and it is famous for its dramatic glaciers, jagged peaks, and deep fjords.
 Hikers and mountaineers are drawn to this remote region to experience its untouched natural beauty.

-FAQ about Baffin Island
+FAQs about Baffin Island

 Which island is Canada’s largest island?